DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 - Spawns at random location (like spider)
 - Movement is random (up, right, down, left) like zombie toast
 - If the hydra were to heal past it's max health, it will be restored to full health instead.
+- The chances of Ally and Character to damage/heal the hydra are independent.
+For instance, an ally does not always have to damage the hydra if the character damages the hydra and vice versa.

 Movement order
 - Character moves first, then assassin, then merc, then zombie toast, then spider, then hydra.